tooledesign/Safer-Streets-Priority-Finder/README.md

 # Safer-Streets-Priority-Finder

-The Safer Streets Priority Finder enables you to analyze the risk to bicyclists and pedestrians on your community’s roads.
+The Safer Streets Priority Finder (SSPF) enables you to analyze the risk to bicyclists and pedestrians on your community’s roads.
 You can use your local road, crash, and study area data or select from nationally available datasets to:

 1. Explore descriptive statistics related to your crash data
 2. Develop a Sliding Windows Analysis using historical crash data to inform a High Injury Network